ome/omero-guide-scripts/docs/setup.rst

 Setup
 =====

-Setting up scripts for OMERO.web has to be done by an administrator of your \
+Setting up server-side scripts for OMERO has to be done by an administrator of your \
 server.
 Please contact them if the scripts are not present or in a different \
 version as the one presented in this guide, and redirect them to this page.

-The scripts menu is located in the top-right part of the OMERO.web client, \
+In the OMERO.web client, the scripts menu is located above the central pane \
-on the left of the search bar.
+to the left of the search bar.
 Please refer to the `script documentation \
 <https://omero.readthedocs.io/en/stable/developers/scripts/index.html>`_ \
 for more information.

 Installing the scripts
 ----------------------
 The Key-value pairs scripts have been updated in 2023 to enable \
-them to annotate all the common object type in OMERO.web:
+them to annotate all the common object types in OMERO:

 * Image
 * Dataset